MostafaSaghafi/MostafaSaghafi.github.io/README.md

 ### Harmful Algal Bloom (HAB) Classification Using Sentinel2 Dataset
 [View](https://github.com/MostafaSaghafi/Harmful_Algal_Bloom_HAB_Classification_Sentinel2_Data.git)
-<p align="justify">This project details the process of classifying Harmful Algal Blooms (HAB) using Sentinel-2 satellite imagery.
-The workflow encompasses data preparation, image processing, chlorophyll index calculation, and machine learning classification techniques.</p>
+<p align="justify">The project focuses on classifying Harmful Algal Blooms (HAB) using the Sentinel-2 satellite dataset within the Google Earth Engine (GEE) platform.
+The workflow encompasses several essential steps, starting with the preparation and pre-processing of high-resolution Sentinel-2 imagery to ensure data quality and relevance.
+The methodology involves calculating a chlorophyll index, a key indicator for detecting and analyzing algal concentrations in aquatic ecosystems.
+By applying advanced machine learning classification techniques, the project identifies and maps HAB occurrences with greater precision.
+This approach underscores the integration of remote sensing and computational tools to tackle environmental challenges, providing an efficient and scalable solution for HAB monitoring and management.</p>

 ### Calculate the SPI SPEI Drought Index (NetCDF Files)
 [View](https://github.com/MostafaSaghafi/SPI_SPEI_NetCDF.git)